chmike/securecookie/README.md

 # Encode and Decode secure cookies

-This package provides functions to encode and decode cookie values for use as secure cookie.
+This package provides functions to encode and decode secure cookie values.

-A secure cookie encapsulate sensible informations that can be accessed in the backend by a cookie value decription.
+A secure cookie has its value encryted with a MAC so that the value can be autenticated when decoded.
+The encryption and authentication allows to stone sensible information in the cookie that can be accessed by a simple decryption.

+It it then possible to store the sequentially assigned user record ID, the user role and and expires date.
+The remote user wont be able to see or modify that information.

-The alternate solution is to store a long random byte sequence as value in the cookie.
-That value may then be used as key to retrieve the sensible information from a local persistent storage.
-Accessing this storage may introduce significant latency when the system is loaded.
+The main benefit is that this information becomes available in the backend request handler without accessing a shared and persistent storage.
+This avoids a significant source of latency when the server is loaded.

-A secure cookie allows to store a compact user ID, the user role, an expires limit for instance.
-It is then possible to validate the request with no access to the shared storage.
-Compact user ID allows to use a smaller index and faster lookups.
+Another benefit is that some reguest handlers on the server side may become fully stateless since the state is safely stored in the cookie and transmitted with each request.

-**Warning:** Because this package impacts security of a web application, it still need reviews to be production ready.
+**Warning:** Because this package impacts security of web applications, it is critical and still need reviews to be production ready.
 Feedback is welcomed.

 ## Installation